analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 # Investigating Metric Change

+1.  **Determine if the metric change is meaningful to the business**
+    - if the change is within the expected fluctuation range, it may not require further investigation
+    - however, if the change is small but unexpected, it might be worth investigating as a signal for a larger issue (business/product/data issue)

-1. Understand the metric definition, filters applied, and time window
+2.  **Understand the metric definition, filters being used, and the time window**
-    - ABC
+    - check if the metric logic, filters, date ranges, and time zone conversions are consistent

-2. Seasonal/business/product experience changes that could be influencing the metric
+3.  **Consider any seasonal, business, or product changes that could influence the metric**
-    - ABC
-3. Is the change meaningful enough to matter to the business or is it within typical fluctuation
-    - ABC
+    - metric changes during specific events may be expected (i.e. holiday shopping for an ecommerce product)

-4. Data pipeline or experience bug that is skewing the metric
+4.  **Check for any data pipeline or experience bugs that might be distorting the metric**
-    - ABC
-5. Drivers analysis slicing and dicing data to uncover deviation root cause (new vs existing, device types, geo, power users vs non power users, paid vs free)
-    - ABC
+    - recommended to start with the business context and then move to data/experience QA

+5.  **Conduct a drivers analysis to identify the root cause of the deviation**
+    - use segmentation analysis to understand if a specific segment is driving the change
+    - e.g. compare new users to existing ones, device types, geographic locations, power users versus non-power users, and paid versus free users
+    - i.e. new users during a particular period are taking certain actions at a lower rate than in previous periods

 ------------------------------------------------------------------------

+NEXT STEP BOOKMARK

 # When Metrics Don't Tie Between Sources
+-   IS THIS NEEDED?
 -   is the difference large and material?
 -   if so, investigate to understand why? there could be skeletons in the closest
 -   for strategic high visibility work it's extra important that metrics being used to drive decisions/financials tie out as expected.
 From the start investigate and build high quality solution to minimize risk (\$ renewal forecast case study)

 ------------------------------------------------------------------------

-NEXT STEP BOOKMARK

 # Defining Success Metrics for a New Product Experience

 1. Context Collection

 -   what problem/need/pain is the new product experience solving?
 -   what would the high-level experience look like?

 2. Connecting the New Product Experience to Company Objectives

 -   is the new product experience expected to deliver on a key company objective (i.e. establish product market fit, increase acquisition, improve engagement depth or retention, drive average revenue per user or LTV higher, etc)?

 3. Primary metric(s)

 -   align primary metric(s) to the core value prop the new experience is delivering and to the company objective being targeted

 4. Guardrail/monitoring metrics

 -   make sure other parts of the experience isn't eroding unexpectedly so it's clear the overall business is benefiting vs a small surface area getting a win but hurting the system overall
 -   metrics that should be stable are stable
 -   key segments might also be part of the guardrail
 -   other upper and lower funnel pieces of the funnel that make sense and can be used for context/monitoring

 5. Time frame and users filters

 -   does the metric need a time filter?
 -   all users? or only paying users? or new vs existing users?

 6. Using the primary and guardrail metrics

 -   ideally run an experiment
 -   one or both primary metrics improve and guardrail metrics/segments stable then = likely good outcome
 -   one or both primary metrics improve and guardrail metrics/segments negative = try to understand why/iterate further